 Relative to the rest of the portfolio AstraZeneca now has a fairly weak combination of yield, value, growth and quality, and so its rank on the UKVI stock screen is one of the lowest.

 However, it isn’t the lowest ranked holding and I don’t think it’s a particularly strong sell either.
-It still has an above market average yield and I think it still probably has good prospects for future growth.
-But a sell decision has to be made because there are more compelling opportunities out there.
+It still has an above-market average yield and I think it still probably has good prospects for future growth.
+But a decision to sell has to be made because there are more compelling opportunities out there.